revkae/Tetris/README.md

 # Tetris
 It was **one day challange** to test my skills.
-Making tetris is pretty easy but it was fun.
+Making tetris was pretty easy and fun.
 It has crappy menu, crappy end menu, and pretty good sounds I guess.
+Also, I am not a design guy thats the reason it looks very crappy.

 &nbsp;
 > ***Shitty main menu***